Thundernna: a white box adversarial attack: Related Work

 \section{Related Work}

 Many work \cite{2015Explaining}\cite{2015Deep}\cite{2016robustness}\cite{2018Analysis}\cite{2016Adversarial}\cite{2016limitations}\cite{2017One}\cite{2017Towards}\cite{2016Deepfool} research on adversarial perturbation to fool image classifier.
-Szegedy et al. \cite{2014Intriguing} first introduce the concept of adversarial examples and describe adversarial perturbation generation as optimization problem.
-Goodfellow et al. [21] brought up an optimize maximum norm constraint perturbation method, call it “Fast Gradient Sign Method”(FGSM), to improve computation efficiency.
+Szegedy et al. \cite{2014Intriguing} first introduce the concept of adversarial examples and describe adversarial perturbation generation as an optimization problem.
+Goodfellow et al. [21] brought up an optimized maximum norm constraint perturbation method, call it “Fast Gradient Sign Method”(FGSM), to improve the computation efficiency.
 Kurakin et al. \cite{2016Adversarialexamples} brought up a “Fundamental iterative method”, which use FGSM iteratively to generate perturbation.
-Papernot et al. \cite{2016limitations} constructed a adversarial indication map to point out ideal place for effective influence.
-Moosavi et al.’s DeepFool \cite{2016Deepfool} further improve the efficiency of adversarial perturbation.
-Moosavi-Dezfooli et al. [29] found image classifier has image-unrelated adversarial perturbation.
-Similarly, Metzen et al. \cite{2017Universaladversarial} brought up UAP for sematic segmentation task.
+Papernot et al. \cite{2016limitations} constructed an adversarial indication map to point out the ideal place for effective influence.
+Moosavi et al.’s DeepFool \cite{2016Deepfool} further improves the efficiency of adversarial perturbation.
+Moosavi-Dezfooli et al. [29] found that the image classifier has image-unrelated adversarial perturbation.
+Similarly, Metzen et al. \cite{2017Universaladversarial} brought up UAP for semantic segmentation task.
 They expanded Kurakin et al.’s iterative FGSM attak[31] to change every pixel’s prediction label.
-Mopuri et al. found general perturbation for data independency, not to sample any data from data distribution.
+Mopuri et al. found general perturbation for data independence, not to sample any data from data distribution.
 They brought up a new non-data target algorithm to generate general adversarial perturbation, called it “FFF” \cite{2017Fast}.
 Their afterward work GDUAP \cite{2017Generalizable} improved adversarial attack’s effect and proved the viability of their method in computer vision tasks.
-In order to solve linear assumption problem in FGSM, paper \cite{2014Threat} mentions using projected gradient descent (PGD) approach to solve maximum value problem.
-PGD is a iterative attack, compared to FGSM which only has one iteration, PGD has multiple iteration.
-Each time move a small step, each iteration will project perturbation into specified range.
-Since each time only move a small step, partial linear assumption is basically valid.
-After multiple steps we can reach the optimum solution, which is the strongest attack result.
+In order to solve linear assumption problem in FGSM, paper \cite{2014Threat} mentions using projected gradient descent (PGD) approach to solve the maximum value problem.
+PGD is an iterative attack, compared to FGSM which only has one iteration, PGD has multiple iterations.
+Each time a small step, each iteration will project perturbation into a specified range.
+Since each time only moves a small step, the partial linear assumption is basically valid.
+After multiple steps, we can reach the optimum solution, which is the strongest attack result.
 The thesis also proved that the attack samples gained from PGD algorithm is the strongest in first-order adversarial examples.
-The first-order adversarial examples mean according to first-order gradient adversarial example.
+The first-order adversarial examples mean according to the first-order gradient adversarial example.
 If the model is robust to the samples generated by PGD, it is basically robust to all first-order adversarial examples.
 The experiment indicates that the model trained by PGD algorithm has high robustness.
 Although PGD is simple and effective, there is a problem that it doesn’t have high computational efficiency.
 Without using PGD, m times iteration only has m gradient calculation.
-However, for PGD, every time gradient decrease needs corresponding k steps gradient increase.
+However, for PGD, every time the gradient decreases needs corresponding k steps gradient increases.
 Therefore, compared to methods with no adversarial training, PGD needs m(k+1) times gradient calculation.